movebank/movebank-api-doc/movebank-api.md

 |2008-05-31 19:30:18.998 |    -1.372912|     -89.74013|       2911059| 2911107|
 ```

 The individual_id refers to the internal Movebank identifier for each animal in Movebank (which does not change if the user changes the Animal ID).
-You can view these identifiers in [the Event Editor](https://www.movebank.org/node/42) or contact support@movebank.org for help.

 #### Get event data for a specified time period
 `https://www.movebank.org/movebank/service/direct-read?entity_type=event&study_id=2911040&timestamp_start=20080604133045000&timestamp_end=20080604133046000`